nadrino/kotor-walkthrough/kotor/walkthrough/083_Korriban.md

     - The Sith fled, yes.
 And they returned.
     - This secret... is it the Star Map?
     - I need this sword you speak of.
-    - What do you want me to do with it?
+    - What do you want me to do with it? // CHALLENGE!
     - And if the sword isn't yours?
     - How will I know which sword it is?
 - You need to choose the right sword -> look at the description